benaug/Random-Thin-Marginal/README.md

 # Random-Thin-Marginal
-SCR with random thinning marginalizing out individual IDs

-# Spatial-Mark-Resight-Marginal
 SCR with random thinning samplers marginalizing out latent individual IDs.
-Poisson obesrvation model only.
+Poisson obeservation model only.
 To speed up computation, I use the approach of Herliansyah et al. (2024, section 4.3) in the custom N/z and activity center updates.

 https://link.springer.com/article/10.1007/s13253-023-00598-3